 This was the double track mainline of the Aberdeen Railway.
 Opened partly in 1848 and in stages until completely opened in 1854.
 The southern portion, now closed, was part of the Strathmore Route.
 North of the former Kinnaber Junction it remains open.
 A short portion at Bridge of Dun is in preservation.

-Although the site of Guthrie station, just to the west of the junction, has been largely landscaped (except for the main station building), the junction remains recognisable.
+Although the site of Guthrie station, just to the west of the junction, has been largely landscaped (except for some buildings), the junction remains recognisable.

 This was a two platform station.
 Nothing remains of the station except the signal box, a disused loading bank and a siding (at the north end east side of the line accessed from the south).
 The siding formerly served a goods shed.

 This is a 13 span double track viaduct 315 yds long overall crossing the River North Esk, 58 ft over the river.

 This was a two platform station.
 It was not convenient for the village of Marykirk, being some distance to the north.

 This is a two platform station.
 The original station building remains on the down (northbound) platform.
 There was a larger building on the southbound platform, also with canopy, but this has not survived.

 This was a two platform station.
 The main station building was on the southbound platform.
 This, and the goods shed, were built in stone.
 Neither has survived.
 A building by the former northbound platform still exists, in use as a house, another station building.